 Have you tried Airbnb?
 Sign up with my link and you will get up to 42 USD (2,200 Php) off your first stay.
 Click this link to get that discount.

-- KAYAK.
-All of my flight bookings are all from KAYAK.
-Kayak is one of the world’s leading travel search engines and searches hundreds of travel sites.
+- TRIP.
+All of my flight bookings are from TRIP.
+Trip.com is one of the world’s leading travel search engines and searches hundreds of travel sites.

-I suggest you check Kayak (click HERE) as they usually offer cheap fare rates compared to other booking sites.
+I suggest you check Trip (click HERE) as they usually offer cheap fare rates compared to other booking sites.